sarvesh1606/Social-eShelf/README.md

 # Social-eShelf

-Social eShelf for the books where users can purchase the book ,review it on that book's post and also interact with other users by sharing books online.
+Social eShelf for the books where users can purchase the book , review it on that book's post and also interact with other users by sharing books online.
 CRUD functionalities , search, serialized Rest APIs are other features.

 ## - A Django application